db-academy-io/sql_parser_template/README.md

 ### VSCode

-If you're using [VSCode](https://code.visualstudio.com), you can install the [DevContainer extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) and reopen the project in a devcontainer.
+If you're using [VSCode](https://code.visualstudio.com), please install the [DevContainer extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) and reopen the project in a devcontainer.

 ### Other IDEs

-For other IDEs, you can use the [DevContainer CLI](https://docs.devcontainers.io/cli/installation) documentation to set up a devcontainer.
+Please refer to the [DevContainer](https://containers.dev/supporting) documentation to set up a devcontainer on your IDE.